-Just like with everything else nowadays, schools need to have a tangible online presence to fully function.
+Just like with everything else nowadays and especially after the market is flooded with management software for churches, schools need to have a tangible online presence to fully function.
 From simple features like managing your teachers and their classes to giving insight into all the grades with a few clicks to holding online courses, everything is done on the web.

 If anything, the last couple of years has taught us that it’s also extremely efficient to transfer these “classic”, in-person features online.
 While there are some undeniable benefits to doing all the work that goes on behind the scenes at school it simply isn’t required anymore.
 Calendars on the notice board, class prep written on paper, grades in an old school directory – these are all a thing of the past, replaced with websites and apps that are accessible anytime, anywhere.

 You can mix and match your classes around the calendar at night, after dinner, when it’s all calm, not in the short periods between classes, where most of your work will suffer from a lack of concentration and time.
 Reach out to parents or let them reach out to you instantly via one of many messaging or video call services, instead of standing guard for hours until the parent-teacher conference finally begins.
 The reasons to go digital are endless and they all aim to lighten your load, making your tasks easier and faster to complete.